Guide to High Potential Mentoring Programs

 MENTORING HOURS

 Cardinal Health has built a multi-layered leadership development program that enables skills development and connection at all levels of the organization, from emerging leaders through executive readiness populations.
-Cardinal Health’s ATD Excellence in Practice Award-Winning high potential mentorship programs create self-sustaining groups, promote diversity & inclusion, and develop leadership competencies.
+Cardinal Health’s ATD Excellence in Practice Award-Winning high potential mentorship programs create self-sustaining groups, promote diversity and inclusion, and develop leadership competencies.

 Planning tips:

-1. Have a team of leaders to help ensure program success, senior leaders as program sponsors,
+1. Have a team of leaders to help ensure program success, senior leaders as program sponsors, and individuals to fill program manager and coordinator roles.

 2. Have specific goals set for the program that will meet your business objective.
+All successful programs have measurable goals.

 Take Action on High Potential Employee Development